 The same team as in 1979-80 carried out a restudy of the same households in the Kaveri delta in 2004-05.
 Agriculture had registered a slower development over the 25 years study, but the households had become further involved in the local urban economy with jobs in garment factories, construction industry, etc. A number of articles have been published from this research.

-Of late, he has returned to his earliest fieldwork site in Coimbatore District, now called Tirupur District.
+At the end of his academic career, he returned to his earliest fieldwork site in Coimbatore District, now called Tirupur District.
 The ex-untouchable Madharis caste is still there in the villages and still working in agriculture.
 Due to an overall industrialisation in the region, they are now enjoying a much better employment and income situation.
 Children go to school and many women with small children stay home for caring.
-The political oppression and discrimination has eased considerably, but they are still in the lowest rank of society.
+The political oppression and discrimination has eased considerably, but they are still in the lowest rank of society.”